garrandall/popular-music-data/tracks/boom-boom-boom-the-outhere-brothers.md

 I just fell from the mothership
-Outhere Brothers 'bout to rip it on another tip, slip Don't trip, check out how i do it
+Outhere Brothers 'bout to rip it on another tip, slip Don't trip, check out how I do it
 Malik is in the house I turn your body into fluid
-As i come from the depths of Doom
+As I come from the depths of Doom
 I snap back at you ow! with the boom

 I say boom boom boom let me hear u say wayo